Median voter theorem: The median voter property

 We will say that a voting method has the "median voter property in one dimension" if it always elects the candidate closest to the median voter under a one-dimensional spatial model.
-We may summarise the median voter theorem as saying that all Condorcet methods possess the median voter property in one dimension.
+We may summarize the median voter theorem as saying that all Condorcet methods possess the median voter property in one dimension.

 It turns out that Condorcet methods are not unique in this: Coombs' method is not Condorcet-consistent but nonetheless satisfies the median voter property in one dimension.
+Approval voting satisfies the same property under several models of strategic voting.